Finding the Dancer’s Voice: An Interview with Gracefool Collective

 DR: Great!
 Since we’ve started talking about This Is Not a Wedding – where did the impulse for this piece come from?
 What was the starting point?
 What was your intention with this piece, and then how did that change in the process of making it?

 KC: We were really interested in the idea of a wedding as a recognisable structure and ceremony – initially, not so much about the themes of marriage or love or monogamy or weddings.
 We wanted to make this distinction between making a piece about weddings and making a piece as a wedding, if that makes sense.
-We were really interested – it’s something that in our early work we had this version of an auction, it’s something that we were really drawn to about this very recognisable structure, where the audience comes into something that they think that they know and then it’s broken.
-It gave us almost a map for what to be creating, but within that it felt like it would also give us lots of freedom to mess with these structures, to mess with the ceremony and the tradition.
-I think initially we were more interested in the themes of tradition, and ceremony, and expectation, and pressure than we were with weddings.
+We were really interested – in our early work we had this version of an auction, and it’s something that we were really drawn to: this very recognisable structure, where the audience comes into something that they think that they know and then it’s broken.
+It gave us almost like a map for what to be creating, but within that, it felt like it would also give us lots of freedom to mess with these structures, to mess with the ceremony and the tradition.
+I think initially we were more interested in the themes of tradition, and ceremony, and expectation, and pressure than we were in weddings.
 Of course in the end, because it follows this structure of a wedding, it is also about weddings and it is something that people interpret to be about weddings or about marriage or a critique of marriage many people interpret it as.
-But for us, it was like, we sometimes describe it as an exploration of our existential crises.
+But for us, it was like: we sometimes describe it as an exploration of our existential crises.
 It almost felt a bit arbitrary that we chose a wedding.
 We wanted to pick a very recognisable structure that everyone would have some relationship to, and a wedding seemed like a relevant one.
-But in a way it’s not a coincidence that it was a wedding, given that we’d all turned 30 or been about to turn 30, and there was this thing that was a mega rite of passage that women in particular are expected to be aiming towards their whole lives.
-And that it coincided with that point in our lives meant that all of those themes of those things that we were thinking and feeling and talking to each other about also came into the piece naturally.
+But in a way, it’s not a coincidence that it was a wedding, given that we’d all turned 30 or been about to turn 30, and there was this thing that was a mega rite of passage that women in particular are expected to be aiming towards their whole lives.
+And that it coincided with that point in our lives meant that all of those themes, those things that we were thinking and feeling and talking to each other about also came into the piece naturally.
 It became this piece about time, and mortality a bit, and the pressure and expectation of having to achieve success in a very particular type of way.
 Particularly given that we have chosen career paths that are not the traditional career path and that don’t lead you to this successful rite of passage that other people do in their lives and they can tick off nicely.
-You know, it definitely does change things turning 30.
+You know, it definitely does change things, turning 30.
 I mean like: ‘Am I going to spend the next ten years of my life not knowing what my work is going to look like in two months?’
 So in a way all of those things became really relevant and I think it was no longer a coincidence that we’d chosen a wedding.
 It became very relevant.

 DR: What comes first in a piece like this?
 I was watching it earlier, and I was thinking, actually probably a very good encapsulation of the piece as a whole is that number where you do ‘Too Good to Be True’ and it switches between speech and music.
 The whole piece does that as well: it switches between the dance numbers and the spoken interactions with the audience.
 So what came first in the process of making?
 It’s like asking a musician what comes first, the lyrics or the music?